manuellara/search/README.md

-# Search and Replace
+# Search by Manuel Lara

-A search and replace tool for working with txt files
+A search tool for working with txt files